francescvila/aws-lambda-start-stop-ec2-instances/README.md

 ## About The Project

-This project aims to show how to create scheduled rules in AWS EventBridge to automate every night the auto-shutdown and every day the startup of all EC2 instances on working days whose tag with key "running-always" has the value "no".
+This project aims to show how to create scheduled rules in AWS EventBridge to automate every night the auto-shutdown and every day the startup of all EC2 instances on working days whose tag with key "always-running" has the value "no".
 By tuning off instances at night and weekends we can reduce the AWS bill.

 ## Prerequistes